mainkoon81/ooo-Minkun-Model-Collection-I/README.md

    - In penalty term, we **ignore the intercept coefficient** by convention because every coefficient except the intercept is supposed to be scaled by measurements.
    - Then How to find `λ`?
 Try a bunch of `λ` and use **Cross Validation** to determine which one (b/w many models produced from: "cost function on training set--> coeff-estimation--> fit on testing set") results in the **lowest variance**.
    - **#** Let's say we have a **high dimensional** dataset(such as 1000 features) but **don't have enough samples**(such as 100 records).
 Our model have 1000 predictors, so we need more than 1000 datapoints to find the model_coefficients(each point per each dimension). so what should we do? **Do Ridge**!!!
-     - It turns out that by adding the **penalty**, we can solve for all parameters with fewer samples!
+     - It turns out that by adding the **penalty**, we can solve for all parameters with fewer samples. but how?

+### 2. LassoRegression
+Ridge cannot set coefficients to '0' while Lasso can shrink coefficients to '0', thus can be useful for **feature selection**.